NodeSecure/ci/README.md

     <img src="https://user-images.githubusercontent.com/43391199/147159090-72a5f570-2091-4724-af34-21dd0ee6ca88.gif">
 </p>

-## Custom configuration
+### Custom configuration

-For now, the configuration is managed internally and is only configurable through the CLI.
+For now, the configuration is managed internally and is configurable through the CLI (when using the tool as a script).

-Add CLI options directly in the npm script
+Add CLI options directly in the package.json script

 ```json
 {